unee-t/apienroll/README.md

 # Deployment:

-Deployment is done automatically with Tracis CI:
+Deployment is done automatically with Travis CI:
 - For the DEV environment: each time there is a change in the `master` repo for this codebase
 - For the PROD and DEMO environment: each time we do a tag release for this repo.

 # Maintenance:

 To get the latest version of the go modules we need.
-You can run\
+You can run
 `go get -u`

 See the [documentation on go modules](https://blog.golang.org/using-go-modules) for more details.